 - The anterior head of palatopharyngeus originates from the posterior part of the hard palate as well as the anterosuperior surface of the palatine aponeurosis; while the posterior head arises from the posterosuperior aspect of the palatine aponeurosis.
 They each insert in the posterior and anterior borders of the thyroid lamina, respectively.

-- Tensor veli palatini has its origin at the superomedial aspect of the pterygoid plate, as well as the cartilaginous part of the pharyngotympanic tube.
-It inserts on the medial aspect of the pterygoid hamulus.
+- Tensor veli palatini has its origin at the scaphoid fossa of pterygoid process, spine of sphenoid bone, as well as the membranous wall of auditory tube.
+It inserts on the palatine aponeurosis.

 - Levator veli palatini originates from both the inferior apical part of the petrous bone and the medial side of the cartilaginous part of the pharyngotympanic tube.
 It inserts on the nasal part of the palatine aponeurosis.